 The small intestine also contains 80% of our immune system.
-That means when undigested food particles are able squeeze through a damaged gut wall, they come into contact with your immune system.
-His is how food allergies and “leaky gut” come about.
+That means when undigested food particles are able to squeeze through a damaged gut wall, they come into contact with your immune system.
+This is how food allergies and “leaky gut” come about.

 In between meals, your body sends a cleansing wave through the entire small intestines.
 This is called “the migrating motor complex”.
 It ensures that bacteria are swept downwards towards the colon.

 Stress, medications such as opiates, and chronic anxiety can bring this cleansing wave to a halt.
 Bacteria are then allowed to stay in the small intestines and multiply, resulting in SIBO.

 We contain more bacteria in the large intestine than cells in our body!

 Your large intestine is responsible for water absorption as well as B12 and vitamin K absorption.
 It forms the stool and houses trillions of bacteria.

 The colon is susceptible to “dysbiosis” – overgrowth of fungus, bacteria, or parasites.
 Fungal overgrowth (candida) is often caused by medications such as antibiotics.